sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 Diffie-Hellman.
-As long a the application can handle larger public keys and ciphertexts, a KEM is a drop-in replacement for 'ephemeral-ephemeral' key exchange in protocols like TLS {{RFC8446}} and SSH {{RFC4253}} as well as 'static-ephemeral' key exchange in protocols like ECIES/HPKE {{RFC9180}}.
+As long a the application can handle larger public keys and ciphertexts, a KEM is a drop-in replacement for 'ephemeral-ephemeral' key exchange in protocols like TLS {{RFC8446}} and SSH {{RFC4253}} as well as 'static-ephemeral' key exchange in protocols like ECIES/HPKE {{RFC9180}}, that is, in cases where Alice has a long term public key, and Bob can use that long term public key to establish communication.
 A KEM is not a drop-in replacement in applications such as the Diffie-Hellman ratchet in Signal {{SIGNAL}}, implicit 'ephemeral-static' DH authentication in Noise {{NOISE}}, Wireguard {{WIRE}}, and EDHOC {{RFC9528}}, and 'static-static' configurations in CMS {{RFC6278}} and Group OSCORE